access-ci-org/Operations_Warehouse_Django/developer/docker/README.md

 NOTE: For all of the below commands, if you are using docker-compose v1, you will need to use the *-dc1.sh scripts in ./local_scripts, as docker-compose v1 uses underscores "_" instead of hyphens "-" in the container names.

 ./local_scripts/decrypt_credentials

-Set the info_django and warehouse_user password to a value you like:
-./local_scripts/set_warehouse_pw.sh <password you want to set>

 Get the latest production data backup, and initialize the database: